 Douglas was rated average for most related attributes including cleanliness, accessibility, atmosphere, and character.
-The city received a slightly poorer score regarding busness hours and a higher score regarding the variety of stores.
+The city received a slightly poorer score in regard to busness hours and a higher score regarding the variety of stores.

 How often do you visit these types of premises in the Isle of Man?